domoticz/domoticz/dzVents/documentation/README.md

 ```

 ### active = true/false (optional)
-If `active = false`, then the script is not activated: dzVents will ignore the script completely.
+If `active = false`, then the script is not activated: *dzVents will ignore the script completely*.
 If you don't have `active` specified, `true` is assumed (default value).
-This is handy if you write scripts using Domoticz' internal script editor, as it has its own way of activating and deactivating scripts.
+If you write scripts with Domoticz' internal script editor then you don't need this part as the editor has its own way of enabling and disabling scripts.

 So, `active` can either be:

- - **true**: the script file will be processed.
+ - **true**: (default) the script file will be processed.
  - **false**: the script file is ignored.
  - **function(domoticz) ... end**: A function returning `true` or `false`.
 The function will receive the domoticz object with all the information about your domoticz instance: `active = function(domoticz) .... end`.
 For example you could check for a Domoticz variable or switch and prevent the script from being executed. **However, be aware that for *every script* in your scripts folder, this active function will be called, every cycle!!
 Therefore, it is better to put all your logic in the execute function instead of in the active function.**

 ### on = { ... }
-The `on` section holds all the events/**triggers** that are monitored by dzVents.
+The `on` section tells dzVents *when* the execute function has to be executed.
+It holds all the events/**triggers** that are monitored by dzVents.
 If any of the events or triggers match with the current event coming from Domoticz, then the `execute` part of the script is executed by dzVents.
 The `on` section has five kinds of subsections that *can all be used simultaneously* :

 #### devices = { ... }
 A list of device-names or indexes.
+If a device in your system was changed (e.g. switch was triggered or a new temperature was received) and it is listed in this section then the execute function is executed.
 Each device can be:

  - The name of your device between string quotes. **You can use the asterisk (\*) wild-card here e.g. `PIR_*` or `*_PIR`**.
 E.g.: `devices = { 'myDevice', 'anotherDevice', 123, 'pir*' }`
  - The index (idx) of your device (as the name may change, the index will usually stay the same, the index can be found in the devices section in Domoticz).
 Note that idx is a number;
  - The name or idx of your device followed by a time constraint, such as:
     `['myDevice']  = { 'at 15:*', 'at 22:* on sat, sun' }` The script will be executed if `myDevice` was changed, **and** it is either between 15:00 and 16:00 or between 22:00 and 23:00 in the weekend.
+See [time trigger rules](#timer_trigger_rules).

 #### scenes = { ... }
  A list of one or more scene-names or indexes.
 The same rules as devices apply.
+So if your scene is listed in this table then the executed function will be triggered, e.g.: `on = { scenes = { 'myScene', 'anotherScene' } },`.

 #### groups = { ...}
 A list of one or more group-names or indexes.
 The same rules as devices apply.

 #### timer = { ... }
 A list of one ore more time 'rules' like `every minute` or `at 17:*`.
 See [*timer* trigger rules](#timer_trigger_rules).
+If any or the rules matches with the current time/date then your execute function is called.
+E.g.: `on = { timer = { 'between 30 minutes before sunset and 30 minutes after sunrise' } }`.

 #### variables = { ... }
 A list of one or more user variable-names as defined in Domoticz ( *Setup > More options > User variables*).
 If any of the variables listed here changes, the script is executed.